Generating pseudo-random unitaries with a Floquet driven chaotic quantum system: A chaotic Floquet system on the torus

 The Floquet system we study is that characterized by \citep{Quillen_2025}, and is the Hamiltonian operator

 in a finite dimensional Hilbert space of dimension $N$, where $\hat h_0$ is time independent and $\hat h_1(\tau)$ we call the perturbation, even though it need not necessarily be small.
-We assume that the time dependent perturbation $\hat h_1(\tau)$ is periodic with period $T = 2 \pi/\nu$ with perturbation frequency $\nu=1$, so that time is in units of the perturbation frequency.
+We assume that the time dependent perturbation $\hat h_1(\tau)$ is periodic with period $T = 2 \pi/\nu$.
+We set the perturbation frequency $\nu=1$, so that time is in units of the inverse of the perturbation frequency.
 The time independent portion of the Hamiltonian is a shifted version of the Harper model

 In a basis $B_{\hat \phi}$ denoted by the set $\{ \ket{j} \}$ with $j \in \{ 0, 1, \ldots, N-1 \}$, the angle operator is diagonal;